TedSpinks/gitlab-codeowners/README.md

 ## Technical Design Considerations

 The GitLab GraphQL API includes a nice [CODEOWNERS syntax validator](https://docs.gitlab.com/ee/api/graphql/reference/#repositoryvalidatecodeownerfile).
 This is the same validator that runs when you edit a CODEWONERS file from the GitLab web UI.
 Rather than re-invent the wheel and write a complete parser, I decided to make use of this excellent API function.
-With that in hand, I was then able to write a *much simpler* `splitCodeownersLine()` function, which just grabs the file patterns and owners from each line.
+With syntax taken care of, I was able to write a *much simpler* `splitCodeownersLine()` function, which just grabs the file patterns and owners from each line.

 To do the actual validations, I tried to use GitLab's newer GraphQL API as mush as possible.
 However, it wasn't apparent how to get a project's `shared_with_groups` field from the GraphQL queries, so I ended up using the REST `projects/` endpoint for that piece.